mohamedlandolsi/meeting-room-res-system-api/README.md

 - Creates or verifies the existence of the designated namespace
 - Deploys the application using Helm charts with proper version tagging
 - Passes secrets and configuration values securely
+- Verifies deployment with rollout status checks for each service

 ```yaml
 deploy: